Financial Planning

 But what does that mean for you?
 Not a whole lot.
 If you don’t need to move right now or care much when you eventually do, then sure – you might want to wait for more inventory or lower rates.
 But how many people are neutral about whether and when they move or not?
 Not many.
 To figure out if it’s a good time, look at your situation.

-Are your critical financial needs already covered?
+Covering critical financial needs

 “Think of financial security as building a pyramid,” says Ken Murray, Executive Director, Financial Planning at Edelman Financial Engines.
 “The foundation of that pyramid is the things that will keep you safe.”